pierresilva/laravel-themes/README.md

-Pierre Silva Themes
+Themes
 ==================
-Themes gives the means to group together a set of views and assets for Laravel 5.3.
+Themes gives the means to group together a set of views and assets for #Laravel 5.3#.
 This gives an easy way to further decouple the way your web application looks from your code base.

 The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
 At the moment the package is not unit tested, but is planned to be covered later down the road.